New Staircase Cost

 How Much Does a New Staircase Cost?

-How much does it cost to build a staircase, exactly?
+How much does it cost to build a new staircase, exactly?

-Well, average staircase prices can range from £750 to £2,000.
-But this does depend on a few factors.
+Average new staircase costs can range from £750 to £2,000 - but this depends on a few factors.

 The specific type of staircase, size of the installation, and choice of materials will be the main factors that make up the final price.